 It certainly is a convenient way to communicate, if you’ll be late for pick up or if your kid forgot something important at home.

 For us, it’s neither of those things.
-We are getting my son a phone purely for social reasons.
+We got my son a phone purely for social reasons.

 Kids with ADHD can feel very different from their peers.
 My son’s uber healthy lunch, meetings with the social worker and therapy appointments already make him feel really different from his peers.

-And at a time when fitting in is everything, we are getting him a phone.
+And at a time when fitting in is everything, we got him a phone.